 So your team is ready to start logging and resolving bugs in your codebase in order to build a better product, but you still don’t have a repeatable, reusable bug tracking template to work from.

 Unfortunately, that’s how mistakes happen…and keep happening.
 Without a bug tracking framework, your QA process flow will never get off the ground.
-There’s too many variables standing in your way.
+There are too many variables standing in your way.